danspielman/IJuliaTimeMachine.jl/README.md

 * The Time Machine only saves variables that can be copied with deepcopy.
 In particular, it does not save functions.
 It would be nice to add a way to copy functions.

-* It keeps track of these variables by their hashes.
+* It keeps track of these variables by hashes (using `tm_hash`, which is more robust than `Base.hash`).
 So, if two variables store data that has the same hash, one of them will be lost.
 This is unlikely to be a problem for most notebooks, because a heuristic probabilistic, analysis of hashing suggests that the chance of a collision when there are `v` variables is around `v^2 / 2^64.`

 * The state saving features work by using an IJulia `postexecute_hook`.
 This would not work for processes launched with `@thread` because their postexecute hooks fire before the job finishes.